 I struggled, but you don’t have to!
-I have compiled everything that I’ve used and that worked for me into an easy to use workbook.
+I have compiled everything that I’ve used and that worked for me into an easy-to-use course.
 No more excuses for “I’m not prepared yet, I need to list out one more room”

 I’ve done it all for you and if you know that you will do more if you just hunker down and start, this then good!

-This workbook is for people who enjoy reading the task and checking off lists of what they have accomplished.
+This course is for people who enjoy reading the task and checking off lists of what they have accomplished.

 Join a Video Course